openstack/openstack-manuals/doc/cli-reference/source/cinder.rst

    usage: cinder type-list

 Lists available 'volume types'.
-(Admin only will see private types)
+(Only admin and tenant users will see private types)

 .. _cinder_type-show: